kwingfi24/Pi_in_the_Sky/Documentation.md

 Kaitlyn - We have no singleton this week and Friday off.
 After a busy weekend, I was unabe to finish the button.
 I'm going to work on this all class, hopefully completing it.
 If not, I will take it home and finish it by Thursday.
 This will allow us Wednesday and Monday to solder.
 Leaving the rest of the time before spring break to testing.

 Christian -

+### Mar 16, 2022
+Kaitlyn - I have gotten eerything ready for soldering.
+The button code that I was working on had one single coding error that was fixed pretty easily.
+I'm now working on the wiring diagram, then moving on to soldering it all together.
+This will probably take the singleton and block day next week.
+This would mean that we would be testing next Thursday.
+By the start of spring break, we will have tested the plane and know what works and what didn't.

+Christian -